Mediumship Training

 Costs for mediumship training vary by training provider, and whether the course is online or residential.
 For example, a local or online workshop lasting a couple of hours may only cost between £30-50 but a weekend or full week in a residential setting may cost £300 or more.

-However, opting for a recognised qualification doesn’t have to be expensive: for example, the Centre of Excellence is currently offering their Mediumship Diploma Course for £127.
+However, opting for a recognised qualification doesn’t have to be expensive: for example, there are recognised Mediumship Diploma Courses available for £127.

 Get your Mediumship Insurance today